Retail export scheme

 - evidence of your place of residence

-- a signed declaration confirming that you are a tourist or traveller and will export the goods within the terms of the scheme.
+- a signed declaration confirming that you are a tourist or traveller and will export the goods under the terms of the scheme.

-If you use a refund agent, you must follow their specific procedures at time of purchase.
-Other than in the case of high value goods, you should, as you exit the State, deposit your documentation for purchases with the agent.
-The refund agent will make the necessary refund to you within 25 working days once the documentation is complete.
+If you use a refund agent, you must follow their specific procedures at the time the qualifying goods are purchased.
+Other than in the case of high value goods, you should, as you exit the State, deposit your export voucher(s) with the agent.
+The refund agent will arrange to have the vouchers certified by Customs and will make the necessary refund to you within 25 working days of certification.

 Some VAT refund agents use a card to capture details of each purchase.
 Such cards are swiped at the point of sale each time a tourist or traveller makes a qualifying purchase.
 You should follow the specific procedures as set out by the agent.

-Customs may check to ensure that the goods are being exported, so it is important that they are easily available for inspection, if required.
+Notwithstanding the above, Customs Officers may check to ensure that the goods are being exported, so it is important that they are easily available for inspection, if required.

 Next: On what purchases can you reclaim VAT?